 These delightful treats are made of pastry and all kinds of fillings, from fruits like cherries and strawberries to a crumbled butter and sugar mix.

-The Netherlands isn’t known for being culinary innovators or for having an inventory of delicious recipes, but we have to say they nailed it when they invented vlaai.
+The Netherlands isn’t known for being a culinary innovator or for having an inventory of delicious recipes, but we have to say they nailed it when they invented vlaai.

-You’re also likely to find appeltaart at birthdays, the Netherlands’ iconic rendition of apple piece — and once you have a taste of these, you’ll never want to go back.
+You’re also likely to find appeltaart at birthdays, the Netherlands’ iconic rendition of apple pie — and once you have a taste, you’ll never want to go back.

 5. Open birthday gifts in front of all their guests